tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_CLE_sphinx.rst

   * Formats:

-    - string: file path, HCC (only INV), HCP (only INV); default: HCC (only INV)
+    - string: file path, HCC (only INV), HCP (only INV), HCA (only INV), HCF (only INV), HCX (only INV); default: HCC (only INV)

   * Description: Path, absolute or relative to the running directory, of the model atmosphere file.
-In inversion mode this specifies the initial model atmosphere and HCC or HCP can be specified to indicate the C or P models of Fontenla et al. (1993).
+In inversion mode this specifies the initial model atmosphere and HCC, HCP, HCA, HCF, and HCX can be specified to indicate the C, P, A, or F models of Fontenla et al. (1993) or the MCO (a.k.a.
+FALX) model of Ayres (1986), respectively.

 ATMO_CHAR
 ---------